-Who would have thought that this topic would actually be the hardest one to talk about.
-Well the whole premise hear is to talk about the latest things that are happening and how have the lessons I have learned can help you.
+Who would have thought that this topic would actually be the hardest one to talk about?
+Well, the whole premise here is to talk about the latest things that are happening and how to have the lessons I have learned can help you.
 Sadly I haven’t had much time to go out shooting because I have spent so much time transferring everything over the old website and creating this new one.
-But even with that I have been watching what’s been happening around the area and it has been odd.
+But even with that, I have been watching what’s been happening around the area and it has been odd.

 How does this all translate to your photography?
-With warmer temps the critters are going to be more active.
-They are still going to use the trails that are more packed down because it’s less work, which equals less calories spent moving around, which means less calories having to replenish.
+With warmer temps, the critters are going to be more active.
+They are still going to use the trails that are more packed down because it’s less work, which equals fewer calories spent moving around, which means fewer calories having to replenish.
 Nice days where the temps are above freezing in the morning and the sun is out often will mean the raptors will be out chasing their meal.
 Find a good open field and there’s a good chance you’ll find a raptor.
-With the nicer temps odds are if you’re by the Missouri, Yellowstone or Madison River you’ll probably come across an angler and with the morning steam and some sun light, this can lead to some spectacular photos.
+With the nicer temps, odds are if you’re by the Missouri, Yellowstone, or Madison River you’ll probably come across an angler, and with the morning steam and some sunlight, this can lead to some spectacular photos.

 January is coming to an end all too soon but there is still plenty of cold temps and snow on the way, which means plenty of more opportunities to make those winter images happen.